ZhuangLab/storm-analysis/storm_analysis/sa_library/README.txt

  multi_fit_c.py - A python interface to the C multi_fit library.

- parameters.py - For parsing simple xml files such as those that describe how to perform the analysis.
+ parameters.py - For parsing xml files that describe how to perform the analysis.
+This includes a list of all the valid parameters and documentation of the purpose of each parameter.

  readinsight3.py - For reading Insight3 format binary files.